 Natalie is currently working with the Non-profit Housing Association of Northern California (NPH) to support member organization efforts to improve the Permanent Supportive Housing (PSH) development ecosystem through full cost analysis, operational peer-to-peer sharing, and regulatory and legislative advocacy.
 She staffs the NPH PSH Coalition Standards of Quality and Advocacy Workgroups.
 These groups meet to better understand the full costs of providing PSH, generate consensus on best practices, and develop a collective advocacy agenda to improve the PSH ecosystem for consumers and developers/owners.

 The NPH PSH Coalition has worked to further the field through webinars including Permanent Supportive Housing Costs and Resident Outcomes: What Have We Learned And Where Do We Go From Here?
-The NPH PSH Coalition was a key partner for the Terner Center report Permanent Supportive Housing as a Solution to Homelessness: The Critical Role of Long-Term Operating Subsidies
+The NPH PSH Coalition was a key partner for the Terner Center report Permanent Supportive Housing as a Solution to Homelessness: The Critical Role of Long-Term Operating Subsidies.

 nonprofithousing.org